RavenousLegs

 Day8: Chowki (3540m/11100 ft) to Masar Tal (3675m/12050 ft) - 9 km / 7 hr

-Just when we felt relaxed about snow and tough ascends, our hopes were killed by yet another day of steep climb.
-The ascend was on meadows, moraine and snow again.
-Some patches of ascend were dangerously steep.
-The beautiful views of Thalay Sagar peak and the ridge overlooking the valley were breath taking.
-We camped near the frozen lake Masar Tal.
-I felt like waking up at this campsite for the rest of my life.
+Just when we had relaxed about snow and challenging ascents, our hopes were dashed by yet another day of steep climbs.
+The ascent involved meadows, moraines, and snow once again.
+Some sections were dangerously steep.
+However, the breathtaking views of Thalay Sagar peak and the ridge overlooking the valley made the climb worthwhile.
+We camped near the frozen lake Masar Tal, and I felt like waking up there for the rest of my life.

 Thalay Sagar - Auden's Col & Mayali Pass Trek